Private Prediction via PAC Privacy: Adversarial Composition

 \subsubsection{Computational Complexity}

-While \cref{alg:pacpac} is theoretically valid for any secret space $\Sspace$, we first analyze its computational complexity under the tractable setting where $m=|\Sspace|$ is finite.
+While \cref{alg:pacpac} is theoretically valid for any secret space $\Sspace$, we first analyze its computational complexity when $m=|\Sspace|$ is finite.
 As discussed in \cref{rm:sampling_complexity}, for a single release, noise calibration and sampling requires $O(mC+md\cdot\min(m,d)+d^2)$ time, dominated by the evaluation term $O(mC)$.
 For applications in this paper, $d<m$, and this cost becomes $O(mC+md^2)$. \cref{alg:pacpac} introduces an additional step of posterior update for each release, which reuses the eigen-decomposition obtained during noise calibration.
 This allows us to avoid explicit matrix inversion in \cref{eq:p_upadte} and compute the likelihoods via efficient vector projections in $O(md^2)$ time.
-Consequently, the additional belief-tracking step in \cref{alg:pacpac} incurs \emph{no additional asymptotic overhead}, while being negligible compared to the $O(mC)$ cost for $m$ evaluations.
+Consequently, the belief-tracking step in \cref{alg:pacpac} incurs \emph{no additional asymptotic overhead}, while being negligible compared to the $O(mC)$ cost for $m$ evaluations.

-In cases where $|\Sspace|$ is intractable (e.g., when $\Sspace$ is a continuous space and $|\Sspace|$ is infinite), maintaining the full posterior distribution $P_t$ is not feasible.
-However, we note that $P_t$ is only used in the noise calibration step where we need to evaluate the covariance matrix of the output distribution $M(S)$ under $S\sim P_{t-1}$.
-Similar techniques discussed in \cref{rm:sampling_complexity} can be employed to \emph{estimate} such covariance under $P_{t-1}$.
-As mentioned previously, for applications exhibited in this paper, $\Sspace$ is indeed finite and tractable, and the exact evaluation of $P_t$ is feasible and efficient.
-We leave a more detailed discussion on the intractable case to future work.
+When $|\Sspace|$ is intractable (e.g., infinite), maintaining the full posterior distribution $P_t$ is not feasible.
+However, $P_t$ is only used for noise calibration to evaluate the covariance of the output distribution $M(S)$ under $S\sim P_{t-1}$.
+Thus, we can \emph{estimate} such covariance under $P_{t-1}$ via sampling (cf. \cref{rm:sampling_complexity}).
+We leave the intractable case to future work.